Dentures Greenwood

 As you consider your denture candidacy, you should also review the causes and effects of tooth loss.
 That way, you’ll better grasp how tooth replacement helps.

 If you didn’t know, people can lose teeth for many reasons.
 One’s tooth might decay until it falls out or needs pulling.
-Meanwhile, someone else may suffer gum disease – a condition that erodes the tissues supporting your chompers.
-You might even get teeth knocked out by an accident or injury.
+Meanwhile, someone else may suffer gum disease – a condition that erodes the tissues supporting your pearly whites.
+You might even suffer knocked-out teeth as a result of an accident or injury.

 On the other hand, tooth loss effects are narrow and severe.
 Going without teeth almost always makes eating, speaking, and smiling harder.
 It also leads to smile gaps, eroding your jawbone over time.
 (This erosion can cause facial collapse if left untreated.)
 Even worse, those same gaps may tilt your other teeth until they fall out.